Mike Rutherford: Playing style

-Rutherford's playing style has been shaped by his unorthodox performance requirements within Genesis, which from a fairly early date required frequent shifts between instruments (or shifts of role between instruments).
+Rutherford's playing style has been shaped by his unorthodox performance requirements within Genesis, where frequent shifts between instruments (or shifts of role between instruments) were common.
 Though his work with bass and guitar has been praised by some critics, he has described his playing as average and said that he considers himself a songwriter first and foremost.

 Rutherford's bass guitar playing initially involved the use of a pick and a high-treble setting.
-He would also sometimes employ a relatively harsh, horn-like distortion setting to differentiate the instrument's tone from the rest of the ensemble.
+He would also employ a relatively harsh, horn-like distortion setting to differentiate the instrument's tone from the rest of the ensemble.
 In the mid-1970s he would begin to play fretless bass guitar on Genesis songs (in particular on ballads) and would experiment with 8-string bass guitar.

 Rutherford's rhythm guitar playing was initially characterised by his use of electric and acoustic 12-string guitars.
 A distinctive sound of early Genesis recordings was Rutherford's double acoustic 12-string playing intertwined with that of Anthony Phillips or, later, Steve Hackett (keyboard player Tony Banks would occasionally also play 12-string guitar parts to make up a duo or trio).
-As a rhythm guitar player and writer, Rutherford has favoured melodic, minimalist chords or progressions of single notes, as in Genesis songs "Follow You Follow Me", "Turn It On Again" and "Invisible Touch", or the Mike and the Mechanics song "The Living Years".
+As a rhythm guitar player and writer, Rutherford has favoured melodic, minimalist chords or progressions of single notes, as in the Genesis songs "Follow You Follow Me", "Turn It On Again" and "Invisible Touch", or the Mike and the Mechanics song "The Living Years".

-Rutherford assumed lead guitar duties for Genesis in 1977.
+Rutherford assumed lead guitar duties for Genesis in 1977 after Hackett left the band.
 Previously he had made occasional lead guitar contributions to Genesis music if they were best played by him (such as the electric sitar parts on Selling England by the Pound), but following the departure of Hackett and the band's decision not to replace him with a new guitarist, despite toying with auditioning new guitarists or using a studio guitarist on ...And Then There Were Three..., Rutherford assumed all guitarist roles in the recording studio, having felt confident enough to double up on lead guitar as well as bass.
 As a lead player he has favoured long, melodic tones, bending the notes into plaintive, almost vocal lines.
 This results in "singable" solos or the creation of sonic atmospheres rather than showy displays of technical prowess.
 Post-Hackett, he has also diversified his rhythm guitar approach beyond his initial twelve-string-based approach.